-YWCA Awards Southwest Greensburg police Chief Chris Kent with 2020 Racial Justice Award
+YWCA Awards Dr. Melissa Marks with 2021 Racial Justice Award

 The YWCA awards this commendation to a community member or business, who has demonstrated commitment to racial equity through efforts to build community, raise awareness, and further racial harmony and inclusiveness.
 As a champion of racial justice, the individual or business have shown through actions a common vision for peace, justice, freedom and dignity for all people.

-Officer Kent was honored at the August 25, 2020 YWCA Board Meeting.
+Dr. Marks was honored at the June 29, 2021 YWCA Annual Meeting.

 For more than 150 years, the YWCA has spoken out and taken action to protect the rights of all women and girls.